cvmfs/cvmfs/doc/valgrind.md

     (no qotes for CVMFS_HTTP_PROXY and CVMFS_SERVER_URL in the options)
   - use `-o disable_watchdog`
   - user root (`-o gid=0,uid=0`)
-  - no shared cache to avoid forking the quota manager
+  - no shared cache to avoid forking the quota manager, CVMFS_QUOTA_LIMIT=-1 to disable quota sqlite handling
   - foreground mount (`cvmfs2 -f`)

 ## Example